 In addition, IRS auditors of cash-based businesses look for indicators of unreported income, such as:

-The proposed adjustments of the auditor are listed on Form 4549, also called a 30-Day Letter.
+Toward the end of the audit, the auditor will list the proposed adjustments to the tax return on Form 4549, also called a 30-Day Letter.
 The taxpayer may either agree or disagree with these adjustments.

-If the taxpayer agrees with the proposed adjustment, then the additional tax must be paid, plus penalties and interest.
+If the taxpayer agrees with the proposed adjustment to the tax return, then the additional tax must be paid, plus penalties and interest.
 The taxpayer has the option to enter into a payment arrangement for the amount due, such as an installment agreement or offer-in-compromise.

-If the taxpayer disagrees with the adjustments, then we have 30 days to bring the case to to IRS Appeals.
+If the taxpayer disagrees with the adjustments in the 30-Day Letter, then we have 30 days to bring the case to to IRS Appeals.

 Notice of Deficiency (90-Day Letter) and US Tax Court